-Leveraging In-Store Shopping Technology - Medallion Retail
+Leveraging In-Store Shopping Technology with Electronics Retailers - Medallion Retail

 X

-Leveraging In-Store Shopping Technology
+Leveraging In-Store Shopping Technology with Electronics Retailers

 Today’s shoppers expect tech

-A recent consumer survey by Scandit found that:
+A recent consumer survey by Scanditfound that:

 • 44% of survey respondents felt that using a mobile device would or does enhance their brick-and-mortar shopping experience.